Sesame: Allergy

-Chemical composition

-Sesame seeds contain the lignans sesamolin, sesamin, pinoresinol, and lariciresinol.

 Contamination

 Contamination by Salmonella, E.coli, pesticides, or other pathogens may occur in large batches of sesame seeds, such as in September 2020 when high levels of a common industrial compound, ethylene oxide, was found in a 250-tonne shipment of sesame seeds from India.
 After detection in Belgium, recalls for dozens of products and stores were issued across the European Union, totaling some 50 countries.
 Products with an organic certification were also affected by the contamination.
 Regular governmental food inspection for sesame contamination, as for Salmonella and E. coli in tahini, hummus or seeds, has found that poor hygiene practices during processing are common sources and routes of contamination.